tappx-com/Tappx-Unity-Example/README.md

 ## 📲 Downloads

-For the latest builds of this demo app, check the [Releases](https://github.com/tappx-com/Tappx-Unity-Example/releases) section.
+For the latest builds of this demo app, please check the [Releases](https://github.com/tappx-com/Tappx-Unity-Example/releases) section.

 ---